Rio executives spared axe over caves blast

 “Tens of thousands of years of cultural significance get blown up and all that goes to show for it is $A7 million of lost remuneration (for all three executives).”

-PKKP spokesman Burchall Hayes earlier this month said traditional owners were deeply hurt and traumatised by the destruction of the sacred sites.
+The PKKP are yet to respond to the Rio board review but spokesman Burchall Hayes earlier this month said traditional owners were deeply hurt and felt their heritage had been belittled.

-“Rio Tinto’s submission to the parliamentary inquiry has deepened our hurt as we understand the true extent of the dysfunctional process which led to this desecration and has belittled our heritage,” he said.

-“In particular, we regret the lack of value being attached to the land we had entrusted to them, beyond short term financial gains.”
+“In particular, we regret the lack of value being attached to the land we had entrusted to them, beyond short term financial gains,” he said.

+Premier Mark McGowan said he hopes a looming overhaul of WA’s heritage laws will help to resolve issues between land users and traditional owners.

+Federal MPs are expected to visit PKKP country next month as the parliamentary inquiry continues.